 The nurse's role are many: caregiver, counselor, coordinator, educator, and discharge planner.
 From the initial contact on admission, continuing through discharge, the nurse has a great opportunity to influence your return to optimum health, besides being interested in the physical and spiritual dynamics that affect your well-being.
 This commitment to caring for the whole person distinguishes Loma Linda nurses.

-Located on the Medical Center's second floor, the hospital pharmacy provides comprehensive services to both inpatients and outpatients.
-If you are placed on any new medications during your hospital stay, the Medical Center pharmacy will supply them.
+Located on level A of the Dennis and Carol Troesh Medical Campus, the hospital pharmacy provides comprehensive services to both inpatients and outpatients.
+If you are placed on any new medications during your hospital stay, this pharmacy will supply them.

-If you are to take any medications after you leave the hospital, your doctor will give you a prescription that you can have filled either at the Medical Center pharmacy or another pharmacy of your choice.
+If you are to take any medications after you leave the hospital, your doctor will give you a prescription that you can have filled either here or at another pharmacy of your choice.

 You may be cared for in part by medical residents while at LLUMC.
 Residents are fully-trained licensed physicians who are receiving specialized medical training.
 Their activities are overseen by faculty members from the University's School of Medicine.
 See residency programs.